uri-raviv-lab/dplus-dev/PythonInterface/README.md

 ﻿
-This document was last updated on May 5 2023, for dplus-v5.1.0.0
+This document was last updated on June 6 2023, for dplus-v5.1.0.0

 # The Dplus Python API

 The D+ Python API allows using the D+ backend from Python, instead of the ordinary D+ application.

-The Python API works on both Windows <s>and Linux</s>.
+The Python API works on both Windows <s>and Linux.
+On Linux, one minimum requirement is that glibc>=2.24 (checked using `ldd --version`)</s>.

+A few examples of how to use the API are given in the Jupyter notebook [here](https://github.com/uri-raviv-lab/dplus-dev/blob/development/PythonInterface/getting_started.ipynb).
+<!These are examples that recreate some of the figures from the D+ update paper ().>

 ## Installation